 Attend our Free practical, one-on-one, on-the-farm pig farming training in any of our associates` farm near to you.

 You can even use our experienced pig farmers to help you set-up your own pig farming business, professionally.
 Click here)

-Getting healthy piglets (pig-children) for your pig farming in Nigeria
+Get healthy piglets (pig-children) for your pig farm

 What will you consider before adopting a child?